hrdawson/co2fluxtent/README.md

 <!-- badges: end -->

-The goal of `co2fluxtent` is to help all the lab members that would use the RBML tent flux data.
+The goal of `co2fluxtent` is to provide the tools to analyze net ecosystem exchange (NEE) and transpiration (T) and evapotranspiration (ET) with their own LiCOR 7500 data.

 ## Installation